Super Searchers & Meet LEO

 These brief videos outline the individual steps of the SIFT framework employed by the Super Searchers training.

 The ease with which misinformation can be created and spread online endangers everyday discourse—and libraries are uniquely suited to help counteract its negative effects.
-Using research developed at University of Washington, Google has created a new set of tools for evaluating material found online, making it easier to think critically about the veracity of digital information right at the point of search.
-In this interactive presentation, library consultant Toby Greenwalt will demonstrate the capabilities of Super Searchers and showcase potential applications in the library workspace.
-Choose the webinar that best fits your schedule!
-Core content will be the same across the three remaining dates below.
+Google has created a new set of tools for evaluating material found online, making it easier to think critically about the veracity of digital information right at the point of search.
+New this year are additional tools to help library workers guide parents, caregivers and educators in safely navigating online with their children.
+Library consultant Toby Greenwalt demonstrates the capabilities of Super Searchers and Meet LEO and showcases potential applications in the library workspace.

 Other Information Literacy Resources